Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Comparison to category O

 Some care is required here on the subject of gradings.
 Brundan and Kleshchev's results relating category $\cO$ to Khovanov-Lauda algebras are ungraded; they imply no connection between the usual graded lift of $\tO^\fp$ of category $\cO$ and the graded category of modules over $\alg^\bla$.
-However, such an equivalence does exist. \begin{prop} The equivalence $\Xi$ has a graded lift. \end{prop} \begin{proof} Obviously, it's enough to check this for the case where $\bla$ only contains fundamental weights.

-In the case when $\la_i=\om_1$ for all $i$, we know by Proposition \ref{sln-Koszul} that $\alg^\bla$ is Koszul with its usual grading, and since Koszul gradings on basic algebras are unique up to isomorphism \cite[Corollary 2.5.2]{BGS96}, this agrees with the standard grading.
-In fact, this shows that furthermore, the grading on $\tU$ gives a graded lift of projective functors.

-Now, recall that $\cO^\fp_n$ is the subcategory of $\cO_n$ which only uses a certain set of simple modules in its composition series: exactly those in the subcrystal corresponding to the inclusion

-Now, we claim that $\cata^\bla$ is graded equivalent to the subcategory of $\cata^{\om_1^N}$ corresponding to the same subcrystal, closed under the action of $\tU$.
-To spare ourselves a great deal of unpleasantness with signs, we apply the isomorphism, discussed in the final section of \cite{KLII}, to the same category with $Q_{i,i+1}(u,v)=u+v$.
-We should note that this isomorphism only works in finite type A; in affine type A or any other generalized Dynkin diagram with cycles, there is no such obvious isomorphism.
+Luckily, the uniqueness of Koszul gradings proven in \cite[2.5.2]{BGS96} implies that any Morita equivalence between two Koszul graded algebras can be lifted to a graded equivalence.